IP API

 What Is a Typo?

-A typographical error (commonly abbreviated as a typo) was a spelling mistake when typing printed (or electronic) text.
+A typographical error (commonly abbreviated as a typo) is a spelling mistake when typing printed (or electronic) text.

-The majority of typos are caused by a tiny number of duplicated, omitted, transposed or substituted.
+The majority of typos are caused by a tiny number of duplicated, omitted, transposed, or substituted letters.

 What is Considered a Typo?